markhj/hxl-lang/specs/hxl-2024/08-implementation-notes.md

 - Tokenization
 - Parsing
 - Semantic validation
-- Deserialization
-- Schema validation
+- Deserialization | Schema validation

 Please note that this pipeline is a **suggestion**, and that ultimately you decide how to implement HXL.

-> Schema validation could be done prior to deserialization, but it's likely
+> Schema validation could be done before or after deserialization.
-> easier and better decoupling to do it after.
+> This is implementation-dependent.

 ### Tokenization